jgoldfar/jgoldfar.github.io/README.md

 ```

 For the most part, the build is "vanilla" Hugo, so a standard Hugo integration works without modification for this content.

-As documented in the CI file [`bitbucket-pipelines.yml`](./bitbucket-pipelines.yml) or the [`.github`](./.github) workflow, it is enough to run `hugo --verbose --minify`, which is `make generate`, to generate the static pages.
+The theme is a vendored and customized version of the [universal theme](//github.com/devcows/hugo-universal-theme), with all due credit to the creator.

-In the future, it is planned that a scheduling view will also be generated automatically,
+Support their work!

-along with other files related to e.g. OSS projects.
+As documented in the CI file [`bitbucket-pipelines.yml`](./bitbucket-pipelines.yml) or the [`.github`](./.github) workflow, it is enough to run `hugo --verbose --minify`, equivalent to `make generate`, to generate the static pages.

-### Other Useful Commands ###
+### Other Useful Commands

 To make more significant changes to the pages, it is recommended to run `hugo` as a server, using